rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Now when these things begin to take place, straighten up and raise your heads, because your redemption is drawing near. ^2128

-And he told them a parable : Look at the fig tree, and all the trees. ^2129
+And he told them a parable: Look at the fig tree, and all the trees. ^2129

 As soon as they come out in leaf, you see for yourselves and know that the summer is already near. ^2130